Diabetes management helps people with disease lead full, active lives

 Tip # 5: Keep Your Cholesterol and Blood Pressure in Check

 Many diabetics also fight high cholesterol and blood pressure.
-Try to keep your blood pressure under 130/80 and your cholesterol levels within the following: LDL <100, Triglycerides <150 and HDL >40.
+Try to keep your blood pressure under 130/80 and your cholesterol levels within the following: LDL less than 100, Triglycerides less than 150 and HDL greater than 40.

 Tip #6: Get Support